sandysa/Goal-uncertain-SSP/README.md

-# Goal uncertain Stochastic shortest path problem
+# Goal uncertain stochastic shortest path problem

 C++ codebase for "Planning in Stochastic Environments with Goal Uncertainty", published at IROS 2019.